Stanford-BioE80/Stanford-BioE80.github.io/_docs/w8inclass.md

 —How good do we have to become at implementing these different frames of reference in order to engineer living matter?

-Be great and have a wonderful weekend!Team 80
+Be great and have a wonderful weekend!

+Team 80